 Baphuon Temple is one of the best temples in the ancient city of Angkor.
 Why is Baphuon one of the best?
 The reason is because it less famous than the better known temples.
 Fortunately, it hasn’t been in any Hollywood movies and most tourists have not heard about it.
 As a result, visitors can enjoy the most pristine temple ruins in secluded surroundings.

-Baphuon Temple in Angkor Cambodia was an 11th century Hindu temple that was dedicated to the Hindu god Shiva.
-The classical style features 3 tiered architecture that is symbolic of Mt Meru.
+The 11th century Hindu design of Baphuon Temple was dedicated to the Hindu God Shiva.
+As a result, the temple design features 3 tiered architecture that is symbolic of Mt Meru.

-After completion the Baphuon temple drew acclaim from foreign dignitaries such as the 13th century envoy for the Yuan Dynasty named Chou Ta-kuan.
+After completion, the Baphuon temple drew acclaim from foreign dignitaries such as the 13th century envoy for the Yuan Dynasty named Chou Ta-kuan.
 During his visit between 1296 to 1297 he remarked:

 Baphuon Temple Eastern Orientation